-- 9.1 A candidate shall submit an electronic copy of the final version of the research thesis in accordance with rules approved by Senate. - 9.2 If a candidate is approved for the award of the degree the Head of Postgraduate Research Service (or nominee) shall deposit a copy of the research thesis in the University Library, where it shall be available for consultation.
+- 9.1 A candidate shall submit two copies of the research thesis in accordance with rules approved by Senate. - 9.2 If a candidate is approved for the award of the degree the Head of Postgraduate Research Service (or nominee) shall deposit one copy of the research thesis in the University Library, where it shall be available for consultation.
+The second copy shall be deposited with the School of Education and Lifelong Learning.
 The Head of School, at the request of the candidate, may determine that a particular thesis shall, for a period of up to three years specified by the Head of School, be available only to those who have written permission to consult it.